Instagram Ads for Local Businesses: A Starter Guide

 Instagram Ads run through Meta's ad platform (the same as Facebook).
 You get access to the same targeting, tracking, and optimization tools.
 The difference is the format: Instagram favors visual content over text.

 For local businesses, Instagram's geographic targeting is the key feature.
 You can target people within a specific radius of your location, in specific zip codes, or in your city.
 Combined with interest and behavior targeting, you reach local people likely to need your service.
+Instagram has 2 billion monthly active users, and 70% of shoppers use it for purchase inspiration.

 Targeting for Local